isc-hei-classrooms/301-Week3-DC_RF/readme.md

 ## Mission 2 - Fine tuning using Genetic Algorithms (Week 3 - HD3-4)
-- **Problem**: Adapt the code of Mission 1 to use Genetic Algorithms for hyperparameter tuning instead of Grid Search
+- **Problem**: Adapt the code of Mission 1 to use Genetic Algorithms for hyperparameter tuning instead of Grid Search.
+Compare the results.
-- **ML Concepts**: Nothing new
+- **ML Concepts**: Adapt a Genetic Algorithms for hyperparameter tuning.

 ## Mission 3 - Peer Review (week 3 - HD 4-5)
 - **Problem**: Review the work of your peers.
 - **ML Concepts**: Give and get constructive feedback; team work.
-- **Input**: The template of an evaluation grid for a ML project.
+- **Input**: The template of the evaluation grid is provided in the repository (in the `peer review` folder).
 - **Expected Outcomes**: A filled evaluation grid to be submitted via GitHub classroom.
 Your code improved after the feedback of your peers.